c-bata/goptuna/README.md

 ## Usage

+<table><tr><td valign="top" width="50%">

+## 5 steps to use Goptuna.

-Goptuna supports Define-By-Run style user API like Optuna.
+Goptuna supports Define-by-Run style API like Optuna.
-It makes the modularity high, and the user can dynamically construct the search spaces.
+You can dynamically construct the search spaces.

+1. Define an objective function we want to minimize.
+1. Define the search space of the input values.
+1. Create study which manages optimization history.
+1. Execute objective function.
+1. Print the best evaluation value and the parameters.

+And I recommend you to use RDB storage backend for following purposes.

+* Continue from where we stopped in the previous optimizations.
+* Scale studies to tens or hundreds of workers that shares the same RDB storage.
+* Visualize optimization results or check hyperparameter importance on Jupyter notebook via Optuna utilities.

+</td><td valign="top" width="50%">

 ```go
 package main